nstuan/nstuan.github.io/README.md

 ## NSTUan
-NSTUan app is one of the communication mediaum for all NSTUan.
+NSTUan app is one of the communication mediaum for all NSTUans.